blurpy/qa401w/README.md

 ### Analyze mode

-Analyze acquisitions over a frequency range of 20Hz to 20KHz using static settings.
+Analyze acquisitions over a frequency range from 20Hz to a specified stop frequency, using static settings.

 ![Screenshot of frequency analysis](img/qa401w-analyze-frequency.png)